dotnet/docs/docs/porting/overview.md

 If it makes sense to port at this time, then read on!

-## Overview of steps
+## Overview of the Porting Process

 The recommended process for porting follows a series of steps.
 Here's a short overview of the process in general.
 There will be other specific steps to take when porting libraries, apps and services.

-1. Identify and account for your 3rd party dependencies.
+1. Identify and account for your third-party dependencies.

    This will involve understanding what your 3rd party dependencies are, how you depend on them, how to see if they also run on .NET Core, and steps you can take if they don't.